-With a housing stock comprising 37% second homes and also 14% holiday lets, only half the village has permanent residents.
-As with other parishes in the area, there is a widely held view that "in order for the village to be sustainable, permanent residences should be prioritised, as without them there would not be a 'village' in any sense of the word and thus nothing to contribute to the tourism of the area" (Brancaster Neighbourhood Plan).
+With a current (2023) housing stock comprising 36% second homes and around 17% holiday lets, less than half the village has permanent residents.
+As with other parishes on the North Norfolk Coast, there are concerns that the continued loss of permanent residencies (and therefore resident population) represents a threat to the sustainability of these coastal communities.
 Even second home owners in Old Hunstanton feel that the number of second homes and holiday lets is jeopardising the village community, a case of killing the goose that lays the golden egg.

 Of particular concern is the trend for developers to buy up properties and replace them with more or larger properties specifically designed for the second home/holiday let market.
 The Parish Council sees numerous planning applications for large, modern buildings that are out of scale with surrounding buildings and whose building materials are unsympathetic to the traditional look of the village.
 The loss of smaller properties means that many local people, particularly first-time buyers, are priced out of the market.
-The Policy seeks to make it unattractive for developers to buy up sites for building second homes/holiday lets.
+The Policy seeks to check and manage development proposals involving the loss of existing housing stock to holiday lets or second homes, a significant threat to the social sustainability of Old Hunstanton.